reactive-senior/recaptcha-discourse/README.md

 # recaptcha-discourse

-Prevent scrapers to access to the discourse using Recaptcha v2.
+Prevent scrapers from access to the discourse using Recaptcha v2.